 2 References

+2.1 Normative references

-References are either specific (identified by date of publication and/or edition number or version number) or References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
+References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
-For non-specific references, the latest version of the reference document (including any amendments) applies.
+For non-specific references, the latest version of the referenced document (including any amendments) applies.

-In the case of a reference to a TC SCP document, a non specific reference implicitly refers to the latest version of that document in the same Release as the present document.
+In the case of a reference to a TC SET document, a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

-Referenced documents which are not found to be publicly available in the expected location might be found at http://docbox.etsi.org/Reference.
+Referenced documents which are not found to be publicly available in the expected location might be found at https://docbox.etsi.org/Reference/.

-NOTE: While any hyperlinks included in this clause were valid at the time of publication ETSI cannot guarantee their long term validity.
+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.

-2.1 Normative references

 The following referenced documents are necessary for the application of the present document.

 [1] ETSI TS 102 224: "Smart Cards; Security mechanisms for UICC based Applications - Functional requirements".